ip-repo/python/color-bar/color-bar.md

 # Using PySide6 Threads to create a color bar
-This and example of using `QThreadPool` and  `QRunnable` to create basic art.
+This is an example of using `QThreadPool` and  `QRunnable` to create basic art.
 Just a bunch of labels that change there background color every time a `Signal` is recived.

 [colorbar-thin.webm](https://github.com/ip-repo/python/assets/123945379/9d6b48fc-4ebb-4fb6-98f9-42e4ad192cce)